ncan33/STIF-2019/README.md

 **Electronics:**
 Arduino is used to control the electronics and translate incoming data from the strain gauges.
 The strain gauges are housed in a half-bridge load cell.
 Measurement range is between 0 to 98 Newtons.
 Measurement isn't affected by ambient temperature due to the half-bridge nature of the circuit.
 Two resistors were added to make a Wheatstone Bridge.

-**Manufacturing Cost:**
+**Prototyping Cost:**
 The total cost of the [materials](https://github.com/ncan33/DATAA-2019/tree/master/how_to_assemble#materials-and-tools) is under $75.
 Currently, 3D printing is commonly accesible at research facilities in developed countries.
-Thus, with the cost and tools taken into account, this is a device that is easy to manufacture.
+Thus, with the cost and tools taken into account, this is a device that is easy to assemble.

 ## Limitations and Future Improvements
 _This project is still being developed.
 The first prototype is a success, however I have many ideas on how to improve it._

 ***Current works:***
 * A housing for the electronic parts is being designed.
-It will be manufactured via 3D print.
+It will be fabricated via 3D printing.
 I will post the .stl file in this repository.
 * Means to update the strain gauge design is being researched.

 ***Limitations:***
 * Can only measure up to 98 Newtons
 * Can only be operated by a human
-* Redesigning the device for other surgical applications would take hours of design and manufacturing
+* Redesigning the device for other surgical applications would take hours of design and fabrication

 ***Future Improvements:***
 * Easier adjustability